 In Austin, we very rarely see a bloom on our Asian jasmine.

 T. asiaticum is hardy in USDA Hardiness Zones 7b-10.
 You could probably plant it in cooler zones but winter would kill it, and I can’t imagine why you’d plant a ground cover that dies in winter… But hey, you do you!

-Incidentally, you may read advice on the internet where some native-plant purists spurn Asian jasmine because of its import status.
+Incidentally, you may read advice on the internet where some native-plant purists spurn this vine because of its tendency to take over the garden.

-I understand where they’re coming from, but if you’re looking to quickly cover a wide swath, especially in a shady area, this plant is really unbeatable.
+I understand where they’re coming from, but if you’re looking to quickly cover a wide swath, especially in a shady area, Asian jasmine is really unbeatable.